JDoro/jdoro/README.md

 ### Howdy! 👋

 My Name Josh!
-Full-Stack Developer with a particular passion for building performant UIs with ReactJS.
+Full-Stack Developer with a particular passion for building performant UIs.
 Always happy to help others learn JS!

-- 🔭 I’m currently working on developing Reactjs applications and teaching clients how to write Reactjs applications.
+- 🔭 I’m currently working on developing SPAs in a variety of frameworks and teaching clients how to write SPAs.
-- 🌱 I’m currently learning about StorybookJS and and Azure Devops.
+- 🌱 I’m currently learning about StorybookJS and Utilizing AI coding agents.

 <!--
 **JDoro/jdoro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.